Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Conclusion

 \section{Conclusion}

 In this work, we constructed the GTH noise model and demonstrated its potential to accurately capture the noise on the IQM Garnet device.
-Our emulation of the UCC circuits for H$_2$ with the GTH noise model gave results with a mean absolute difference of 0.02168 from the actual hardware run, which translates to a mere 0.3\% deviation in expectation value relative to the state-vector simulation result.
-Through achieving high-fidelity emulation of an actual quantum processor, we use the GTH noise model as a specific realization to demonstrate how general users can apply our proposed AI-powered, generalized gate-based protocol to construct a heuristic but yet effective noise model for any quantum computer of their choice.
+Our emulation of the UCC circuits for H$_2$ with the GTH noise model at the optimal angle $\theta^*$ differs from IQM Garnet results by a mere 0.128\% in relative difference.
+Sweeping through angles $-\pi \leq \theta \leq \pi$, the GTH noise model gave results with a mean absolute difference of 0.01385 from the actual hardware run on IQM Garnet.
+Through achieving high-fidelity emulation of an actual quantum processor, we use the GTH noise model as a specific realization to demonstrate how general users can apply our proposed ML-driven, generalized gate-based protocol to construct a heuristic but yet effective noise model for any quantum computer of their choice.

 The effectiveness of the GTH noise model shows that not only does the data obtained from GST leave substantial noise footprints of the hardware, we demonstrate how general users can exploit machine learning to turn the data used for characterizing the performance of quantum hardware to build a noise model that emulates the hardware itself.
 Additionally, our work shows that to closely approximate actual hardware noise, input from an underlying physical model of the device is not required and it is in fact possible to do so with heuristic noise models that are sufficiently complex.
-Unlike such physics-based noise models, the noise parameters of our GTH noise model are essentially fitting parameters and do not necessarily correspond to any physical characteristics of the hardware.
-The success of this preliminary work opens the door to achieving accurate device-noise modeling beyond physics-based approaches that may be just as or even more faithful in reproducing hardware results.
+Unlike such noise models that are based upon device calibration parameters, the noise parameters of our GTH noise model are essentially fitting parameters and do not necessarily correspond to any physical characteristics of the hardware.
+The success of this preliminary work opens the door for a complementary approach for realistic qubit characterization and device-noise modeling that may be just as or even more accurate in reproducing hardware results.
 Substantial improvements can be made by utilizing other candidate heuristic noise models, further optimizing the neural network design, as well as designing other gate-based device characterization circuits beyond GST.